Lea Michele: 2009–2012: Glee and mainstream success

-From 2009 until its ending in 2015, Michele starred in the Fox musical comedy-drama series Glee as Rachel Berry, the show's female lead and star singer.
-The role was written specifically for Michele by co-creator Ryan Murphy.
-Michele won a number of awards for portraying Rachel, including the 2009 Satellite Award for Best Actress – Television Series Musical or Comedy.
+From 2009 until it ended in 2015, Michele starred in Glee, a Fox musical comedy-drama series as Rachel Berry, the show's female lead and star singer.
+The role was written specifically for Michele by the show's co-creator Ryan Murphy. she won a number of awards for portraying Rachel, including the 2009 Satellite Award for Best Actress – Television Series Musical or Comedy.
 She was also nominated for the 2009 Golden Globe Award for Best Actress – Television Series Musical or Comedy, and the 2010 Primetime Emmy Award for Outstanding Lead Actress in a Comedy Series.

 Michele was included on Time's list of the 100 Most Influential People In the World for 2010.
 In December 2010, she received Billboard's first-ever Triple Threat Award.
 Several songs performed by Michele on the show were released as singles available for digital download.
 Her cover of The All-American Rejects' song "Gives You Hell" reached the top 40 on the Billboard Hot 100.
-Michele was featured as lead singer for 14 of the top 20 best-selling Glee cast songs as of 2010.
+She was the lead singer for 14 of the top 20 best-selling Glee cast songs as of 2010.
 In 2011, she was nominated for two Grammy Awards, for Best Pop Performance by a Duo or Group with Vocals ("Don't Stop Believin'") and Best Compilation Soundtrack Album (Glee: The Music, Volume 1).
-That same year, Michele was nominated again for the Golden Globe Award for Best Actress – Television Series Musical or Comedy.
+Also in 2011, Michele was nominated again for the Golden Globe Award for Best Actress – Television Series Musical or Comedy.
 In 2012 and 2013, she won the People's Choice Award for Favorite TV Comedy Actress.

-In May 2010, Michele and the cast of Glee embarked on a music tour of the United States, playing 10 shows in Phoenix, Los Angeles, Chicago, and New York City.
+In May 2010, Michele and the cast of Glee embarked on a U.S. tour playing 10 shows in Phoenix, Los Angeles, Chicago, and New York City.
 The final show of 2010 was at Radio City Music Hall.
 Jonathan Groff, who played Michele's love interest Jesse St. James on the show, performed with her at the Los Angeles and New York City shows.
 Glee Live!
-In Concert! then expanded a year later to include 22 shows across North America and 9 shows in England and Ireland.
-The cast acted in character for the concerts, which were met with positive reviews.
+In Concert! expanded in 2011 to include 22 shows across North America and nine shows in England and Ireland.
+The cast acted in character for the concerts, which received positive reviews.

 In October 2010, Michele and co-star Matthew Morrison performed as Janet Weiss and Brad Majors, respectively, in the 35th anniversary benefit concert of The Rocky Horror Picture Show.
-The event benefited The Painted Turtle and also starred Jack Nicholson and Danny DeVito.
-In February 2011, Michele performed at The Grammys' MusiCares Person of the Year event in Los Angeles, honoring Barbra Streisand.
-She sang "My Man" from the Streisand film Funny Girl.
-Before the Super Bowl XLV on February 6, 2011, Michele performed "America the Beautiful" with the United States Air Force Tops In Blue.
-She then starred in Garry Marshall's romantic comedy film New Year's Eve portraying Elise, a back-up singer and the love interest of Ashton Kutcher's character.
+It benefited The Painted Turtle summer camp in Lake Hughes, California and starred Jack Nicholson and Danny DeVito.
+In February 2011, she performed at the Grammys' MusiCares Person of the Year event in Los Angeles, honoring Barbra Streisand.
+Michele sang "My Man" from the Streisand film Funny Girl.
+Before the Super Bowl XLV on February 6, 2011, she performed "America the Beautiful" with the United States Air Force group Tops In Blue.
+She then starred in Garry Marshall's romantic comedy film New Year's Eve playing Elise, a back-up singer and the love interest of Ashton Kutcher's character.
 The film was released worldwide on December 9, 2011.